hadronized/blog/post_mortem_revision_2017.md

-a resource: shaders, textures, meshes, objects, cameras, animation splines, etc. I edit the file, and as soon as I save it, it gets hot-reloaded in realtime, without having to interact with the program (for curious ones, I use the straight-forward [notify crate](https://crates.io/crates/notify) for registering callbacks to handle file system changes).
-This is very great and I save a **lot** of time – Rust compilation is slow, and that’s a lesson I had learned from Céleri Rémoulade: keeping closing the program, make a change, compiling, running is a wast of time.
+a resource: shaders, textures, meshes, objects, cameras, animation splines, etc. I edit the file, and as soon as I save it, it gets hot-reloaded in realtime, without having to interact with the program (for curious ones, I use the straight-forward [notify crate](https://crates.io/crates/notify) crates for registering callbacks to handle file system changes).
+This is very great and it saves a **lot** of time – Rust compilation is slow, and that’s a lesson I’ve learned from Céleri Rémoulade: keeping closing the program, making a change, compiling, running is a waste of time.

 So what’s the issue with that?
 Well, the main problem is the fact that in order to implement hot-reloading, I wanted performance and something very simple.
 So I decided to use *shared mutable